On the Merge of k-NN Graph: Two k -NN Graph Merge Strategies

 The time complexity of NN-Descent is $O(d{\cdot}n^\rho)$, where $1.4 \leq \rho \leq 1.9$ according to our empirical study.
 In general, the cost of merging two graphs is lower than constructing the whole from scratch by NN-Descent.
 Given an n-scale dataset, we now have three ways to construct a \textit{k}-NN graph by NN-Descent.
 The first way builds the graph by NN-Descent directly.
-In the second way, the construction is decomposed into three steps.
+In a second way, the construction is decomposed into three steps.
 The first two steps construct the sub-\textit{k}-NN graphs for $S_1$ and $S_2$ by calling NN-Descent respectively, given ${\mid}S_1{\mid}={\mid}S_2{\mid}$.
 In the \textit{3}rd step, S-Merge is called to merge two subgraphs.
-The number of comparisons in S-Merge is the number of comparisons of the first way excluding out the number of comparisons happen between samples from the same subset.
+The number of comparisons in S-Merge is the number of comparisons of the first way excluding out the number of comparisons that happens between samples from the same subset.
 Since samples from two subsets have been mixed up sufficiently in the initialization stage, the chance that one sample in a \textit{k}-NN list compares to a sample from the same subset is on the same level as the chance of being compared to a sample from another subset.
-Given ${\mid}S_1{\mid}={\mid}S_2{\mid}$, the number of cross-comparisons between two subsets takes up one third of the total comparisons.
+Given ${\mid}S_1{\mid}={\mid}S_2{\mid}$, the number of cross-comparisons between two subsets takes up one-third of the total comparisons.
 Namely, we have

-Since two subsets are already in high quality, the NN-Descent procedure converges faster than it runs on a completely raw set.
+Since two subsets are already of high quality, the NN-Descent procedure converges faster than it runs on a completely raw set.
 The number of cross-comparisons between two subsets could be slightly smaller than $P_s(n)$.
-As a result, the time complexity upper bound of S-Merge is around one third of NN-Descent.
+As a result, the time complexity upper bound of S-Merge is around one-third of NN-Descent.

-In the third way, alternatively J-Merge could be called to replace the \textit{2}nd and the \textit{3}rd steps in the second way.
+In a third way, alternatively, J-Merge could be called to replace the \textit{2}nd and the \textit{3}rd steps in the second way.
 In this case, in addition to the number of cross-comparisons, the number of comparisons within the raw set should be counted.
-Since samples from two subsets have been mixed up sufficiently in the initialization stage, one sample in a \textit{k}-NN list holds the equal chance to compare to a sample from the same subset and a sample from another subset.
-As a result, the number of comparisons in J-Merge takes up two thirds of the total comparisons in NN-Descent.
+Since samples from two subsets have been mixed up sufficiently in the initialization stage, one sample in a \textit{k}-NN list holds an equal chance to compare to a sample from the same subset and a sample from another subset.
+As a result, the number of comparisons in J-Merge takes up two-thirds of the total comparisons in NN-Descent.
 So we have the time complexity of J-Merge as